December 2, 2017

 A Community Tradition

 This unique Chandler tradition began in 1957, when Chandler resident Earl Barnum raised the idea of a tumbleweed tree after he saw a similar one in Indiana built out of cone-shaped chicken wire with pine boughs stuck in the holes.
 Many members of the community helped create the first tree in Chandler using tumbleweeds that they gathered from around town.
 Little did these folks know that they were the first to do such a thing and that it would continue as an annual Christmas tradition from then on.
-In fact, Chandler is the only city in the southwestern United States that has such a tree!
+In fact, Chandler is the only city in the southwestern United States that has such a tree.

-How is it done?
+How is It Done?

 Chandler Special Events Hotline